Seminal electronic icons Orbital will finally make their

 Crucially, intensive TV broadcasting from the Glastonbury Festival in 1994 meant that Orbital's set reached a huge audience.
 Glastobury’s Michael Eavis noted that the Orbital gig marked dance music's appearance on the mainstream agenda.
 "What was previously underground made it on to one of the big stages, and there was no going back from there”.

-Orbital deivers an improvisational element to live electronic music as the brothers mix and sequence their tracks on the fly, wearing their trademark head-mounted torches behind banks of equipment.
+Orbital delivers an improvisational element to live electronic music as the brothers mix and sequence their tracks on the fly, wearing their trademark head-mounted torches behind banks of equipment.

 Their impressive longevity is firmly based on a sound that is uniquely Orbital.

-Winners of numerous awards including “best live act” at Glastonbury Orbital are more popular than ever, playing sold out shows and soon to release their first new album in six years, “Monsters Exist”.
-It is inspired by the Hartnoll’s early pre-rave, punk days to the tumultuous and tension-filled landscape of today.
+Winners of numerous awards including “best live act” at Glastonbury Orbital are more popular than ever, playing sold out shows .
+Their first new album in six years, 'Monsters Exist' was released in September this year “Inspired by the Hartnoll’s early pre-rave, punk days to the tumultuous and tension-filled landscape of today.